Being laid off can provoke many feelings and lead you into a dark place. In this post, I’m going to go over how to handle getting laid off from work.

 In an effort to handle being laid off from work, your emotions may be running high.
 You may feel upset, defeated, devastated, and hopeless.
 It may feel like you did something wrong or that you failed at your job.

 But, oftentimes, the reason you were laid off was completely out of your control.
-Companies cut back during economic downturns or when people are simply no longer needed to perform a job role that the company once had a need for.
+Companies cut back during economic downturns or when people are simply no longer needed to perform a job role that the company once required.
 This has nothing to do with your performance.

 What you have to do is center yourself.
 Realize that you did nothing wrong and that this is a temporary issue that will be remedy once you’ve landed a new job.
 You will find future employment, and you may even end up in a better place than you were at your previous job.

 2. Remember: You Were NOT Fired, You Were Laid Off